Itsy Bitsy Rose False Heather

 Exceptional, freely branching shrub or subshrub with dramatically larger rose-pink and purple tubular flowers; grown as an annual in cooler climates; great for bedding, shrub borders, and containers in warm climates

 Itsy Bitsy Rose False Heather features dainty rose tubular flowers with purple streaks along the branches from early summer to early fall.
-It has attractive green foliage which emerges light green in spring.
+It has attractive green evergreen foliage which emerges light green in spring.
 The glossy oval leaves are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 Itsy Bitsy Rose False Heather is a multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.